jobackman/rpg-archive/docs/horror-noir/Ambience/Muchinski-Investigations.md

 The small basement office located at 561 E. Lich Street, is hired from the Land Lady Olga Schiltzen, who also is an old friend of Thelma, but still very keen in getting the rent paid every month.

+## Investigators
+Currently the Bureau consists of Tristan Hunton, Lord James William Cromwell (Part time), Stephen Gray and Guillaume de la Merde.

+## Cases
+Since Thelma Left the bureau have had the following cases that requires extra attention:
+1. 24th of October, 1921 - The Case of Richard Cardigan, who was missing
+2. 29th of October, 1921 - The Orchard Run incident